bercivarga/rs-wordle/README.md

 ### 1. Run once without installation

-If you don't want the executable installed on your system, then simply clone the project and run the following command in the root directory:
+If you don't want the executable installed on your system, then simply run the following command in the root directory:

 ```bash
 cargo run